This event has already taken place

 Digital Image Archives:

-- Earth Science Picture of the Day from NASA's Earth Science Division and the EOS Project Science Office (at Goddard Space Flight Center) and the Universities Space Research Association.
+- Earth Science Picture of the Day (more info) from NASA's Earth Science Division and the EOS Project Science Office (at Goddard Space Flight Center) and the Universities Space Research Association.

 - Earth Science World image bank, a service provided by the American Geosciences Institute (AGI).